lukeraymonddowning/poser/README.md

 }
 ```

-Poser is smart enough to be able to work out that 'withCustomers' is a reference to the CustomerFactory,
+Poser is smart enough to be able to work out that `withCustomers()` is a reference to the `CustomerFactory`,
 and allows us to rewrite our test like this:

 ```